-As autumn recedes in the rear-view mirror, we head into winter, the toughest months of the year for drivers.
-Good preparation is key to negotiating the coldest months safely.
-So it's good to know how to get your car ready for winter roads and how to overcome any winter driving fears you may worry about.
+Winter is on the way, with a few storms forecast for the months ahead, we may be in for a bumpy ride.
+Good preparation is key to negotiating the coldest months safely, so it's good to know how to get your car ready for winter roads and how to overcome any winter driving fears you may worry about.

 ‘If you see a little amber light flashing on the dash, it's telling you that the car's electronics have saved you from losing your grip, but you're driving too fast for the conditions.
 Slow down and double your distance between you and another vehicle.
 Treat the throttle pedal as if it's mounted on a wine glass stem and will break easily.’

 ‘Having the correct tyre pressure and tyre tread depth will maximise your tyres’ ability to maintain their road grip,’ advises Kevin Clinton, head of road safety at the Royal Society for the Prevention of Accidents (@RoSPA).

 ‘Aquaplaning can be avoided by reducing speed in wet conditions.
 If it happens, ease off the accelerator and brakes until your speed drops sufficiently for the car tyres to make contact with the road again.

 ‘Speed limits are the maximum in ideal conditions; in difficult conditions, they can often be too fast.
 Avoid harsh braking, acceleration or sharp steering, and slow down in plenty of time for bends and corners.
 Always reduce your speed smoothly and in plenty of time on slippery surfaces.’

 ‘During wintry weather, road surfaces are often wet and may be covered in frost, ice or snow,’ says Kevin.
 ‘But this does not occur uniformly.
 A road will often have isolated patches of frost or ice after most of the road has thawed – this commonly occurs under bridges.’